I-rem/snow-crash/level02/Ressources/README.md

 ![image](https://github.com/user-attachments/assets/e46661ec-337c-4ad2-bfd4-95d0e2d0b172)

 When using tools like john I was easily able to copy-paste text between machines but I need to actually transfer a file now.
 Did you know that there is a whole course for that on [HTB Academy](https://academy.hackthebox.com/course/preview/file-transfers)?
 We probably won't need to go thorough all that though.
-We just need to learn to use the **SCP** command as suggested by the project's subject.pdf.
+We just need to learn how to use the **SCP** command as suggested by the project's subject.pdf.

 `man scp`:
 ```